adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 ### Scenario 1

 The interest of this scenario is to be very database intensive, by fetching all articles, authors, and favorites, following the pagination, with a couple of SQL queries.
-Note as each code implementation use eager loading to avoid N+1 queries.
+Note as each code implementation normally use eager loading to avoid N+1 queries, which can have high influence in this test.

 ```js
 import http from "k6/http";